Offers over

 About this property

-The ground floor offers a welcoming entrance hall, a generous 16’ reception room with doors opening to the garden, a further reception room, a light-filled kitchen/breakfast room, and a cloakroom.
-Upstairs, you’ll find four bedrooms and a family bathroom, with the third bedroom enjoying access to a useful attic space - ideal for an occasional bedroom, or study.
+The ground floor is arranged around a welcoming entrance hall, leading to a well-proportioned 16-foot reception room with doors opening directly onto the garden, a second reception room ideal as a sitting room or study, a light-filled kitchen/breakfast room, and a cloakroom.
+On the first floor are four bedrooms and a family bathroom, with the third bedroom benefitting from access to a useful attic space, well suited to use as an occasional bedroom or home office.

 Set within a friendly and welcoming community, the property enjoys the best of village-style living with all the conveniences of the town centre nearby.
 Two highly regarded primary schools are just a short stroll away, and for lovers of the outdoors, Rodborough and Minchinhampton Commons offer hundreds of acres of stunning National Trust land to explore - perfect for walking, cycling, or simply enjoying a picnic with panoramic views.
 You’ll also find local pubs and cafés within easy reach, as well as community events that bring neighbours together throughout the year.